kathleenwest/azure-microservices-functions-kubernetes-demo-project/NeighborlyAPI/README.md

 ### Deploy Options

-See instructions how to make your own deploy.yml file in the main repo README
+These are instructions how to make your own deploy.yml file and apply to your Kubernetes service

 func kubernetes deploy --name azure-functions-cluster --image-name appregistrykwest.azurecr.io/neighborly-api --dry-run > deploy.yml